 Adjust Your Calendar View

 We tend to process information in different ways.
-Some people are checklist people, while others prefer grids, mind maps, or diagrams.
-Google Calendar has several different options of how you can view your calendar:
+Some are checklist people, while others prefer grids, mind maps, or diagrams.
+Google Calendar has several different options for how you can view your calendar:

 - Day – view today only